damms005/laravel-multipay/README.md

 > Your preferred payment handler is not yet supported?
 Please consider [opening the appropriate issue type](https://github.com/damms005/laravel-multipay/issues/new?assignees=&labels=&template=addition-of-new-payment-handler.md&title=Addition+of+new+payment+handler+-+%5Bpayment+handler+name+here%5D).

 > Adding a new payment handler is straight-forward.
-Simply add the new payment class to the `Damms005\LaravelMultipay\Services\PaymentHandlers` namespace and implement `Damms005\LaravelMultipay\Contracts\PaymentHandlerInterface`
+Simply add a class that extends `Damms005\LaravelMultipay\Services\PaymentHandlers\BasePaymentHandler`  and implement `Damms005\LaravelMultipay\Contracts\PaymentHandlerInterface`

 > **Note** <br />
-> Payment providers that you so register as described above are resolved from the [Laravel Container](https://laravel.com/docs/9.x/container) to reduce the improve the flexibility of this package.
+> Payment providers that you so register as described above are resolved from the [Laravel Container](https://laravel.com/docs/9.x/container) to improve the flexibility of this package and improve DX.

 ## Installation